-Learn some of the key qualifications needed to become a PF mentor.
+Learn some of the key qualifications needed to become a Prison Fellowship mentor

 God has called every Christian to "make disciples."
 However, every Christian is not called to be a mentor to prisoners, ex-prisoners, and their families.
 Mentoring this population is a special calling and is one of the most demanding ministries within Prison Fellowship.

 Prison Fellowship has recognized that effective Christian mentors generally meet the following qualifications.
 They should:

 - Have the ability to build and maintain healthy relationships